 - The number of people who suffered harm is so large that it is impractical to join them in a traditional lawsuit.

-Class action lawsuits in California are useful when an employer commits widespread wage violations common to several employees.
+Class action lawsuits in California are useful when an employer commits widespread wage violations, or other unfair treatment common to several employees.

 Filing a class action lawsuit holds your employer accountable and helps prevent further employee abuse.

 A lawsuit may also discourage other employers from committing similar workplace violations.